 Irrigation – With rainfall picking up the pace once again, this is a great month to ensure your irrigation and sprinkler systems are up and running correctly.
 Be sure to regularly adjust irrigation based on rainfall.

 Mulch – Adding mulch to your landscape allows for moisture conservation during this dry period following the winter season, and also reduces the growth of weeds.
-Visit our Mulch blog for more in depth information.
+Visit our Mulch blog for more in-depth gardening information.

 Pest & Disease Control – With the onset of spring comes to a host of insects and diseases that have been hibernating all winter long.
 Be sure to monitor your landscape to ensure that your newly blooming plants aren’t being hindered by insects or diseases.